hackclub/hackclub/workshops/geometric_pattern/README.md

 Make sure all of your files are saved.
 Then, head on over to the terminal in Cloud9 by pressing `alt+t` and type the following commands (pressing Enter after each one):

 - `git add --all`
-- `git commit -m "Geometric Pattern Workshop"`
+- `git commit -m "Create a geometric pattern using p5.js"`
 - `git push`

 Then, enter your GitHub username and password (careful here, as password will not be displayed).